EdenBelouadah/class-incremental-learning/siw/README.md

 ### Remarks.
 1. If your dataset is different from those tested in our paper, you need to use [this code](https://github.com/EdenBelouadah/class-incremental-learning/blob/master/deesil/codes/utils/compute_images_mean_std.py) to compute the images mean/std of your dataset.
 The input parameter should be the list of training images of the first batch of classes.
 Add the computed vectors to the file 'data/datasets_mean_std.txt' to use them later for image normalization.
 2. Please delete all the comments from the configuration files, to avoid compilation errors.
-3. Feel free to send an email to eden.belouadah@cea.fr if there is any issue with the code.
+3. Feel free to report any issue with the code.